 - Continuous amnesia.
 Inability to recall events subsequent to a specific time up to and including the present.

 - Systematized amnesia.
 With this type of amnesia, the individual cannot remember events that relate to a specific category of information, such as one’s family, or to one particular person or event.

 - Dissociative fugue.
-A sudden, unexpected travel away from home or customary work locale with assumption of new identity and an inability to recall one’s previous identity.
+A sudden, unexpected trip away from home or customary work locale with the assumption of a new identity and an inability to recall one’s previous identity.